 Best LPN Programs in West Virginia

-West Virginia offers a myriad of schooling options for aspiring licensed practical nurses (LPNs), a particularly wide selection of school given the relatively small geographic size of the state.
+West Virginia offers a myriad of schooling options for aspiring licensed practical nurses (LPNs), a particularly wide selection of schools given the relatively small geographic size of the state.
 There are more than 20 community colleges, vocational programs, and private schools across the state that offer LPN programs.
 In addition, an overall increase in demand for LPNs nationwide will lead to an increase in job opportunities for practical nurses in West Virginia.
-West Virginia LPNs earn around an hourly wage of $17.16 or annual salary of $35,680, which is roughly $8,350 less per year than national average.
+LPNs in West Virginia earn approximately $21.89 per hour, which equates to an average annual salary of $45,530.
+This is roughly $10,330 per year less than the national average.

 Are you looking to become a licensed practical nurse in West Virginia?
 The school you choose is important when it comes to getting your license.
 Approved programs in West Virginia are offered at community colleges, technical centers, and private career schools - we list 24 schools across the state.
 After careful review of NCLEX-PN exam first-time pass rates over the past several years, we have ranked the top 10 programs.
 For more information on our LPN program rankings, see our Methodology page.